Improving Gut Health with the Ayurvedic Diet | IIN Guide

 - Add these five spices for optimal digestion.
 Fennel, coriander, cumin, cardamom, and ginger are all frequently used in Ayurvedic cooking.
 Not only do they aid digestion in real time, studies show that they actually help the body produce its own digestive enzymes and bile, both of which are necessary for healthy digestion.
 In many Indian restaurants, you’ll often find a bowl of fennel seeds by the door because chewing fennel after a meal has been found to help with digestion.

 - Add ghee to your diet.
 Ghee, or clarified butter, is a kitchen staple in Ayurvedic cooking.
 The primary fatty acid in ghee is butyrate, a short-chain fatty acid that helps maintain the integrity of your intestinal wall.
 A compromised intestinal wall can lead to leaky gut syndrome, which can lead to a variety of symptoms beyond digestive troubles.
+Leaky gut allows for microbes to pass freely in and out of the intestinal tract, which negatively impacts microbiome health as particles that are purposely kept out of the GI tract are able to make their way in.
 Ghee also helps lubricate your digestive system so that things continue to run smoothly.

 - Combine foods appropriately.
 One of the key principles in Ayurveda is proper food combining.
 The idea is that each food has distinct qualities, so they’re all digested differently.
 Combining foods with incompatible energies can diminish your digestive fire, or agni, which can then lead to bloating, gas, indigestion, and eventually toxic accumulation, or ama.
 While there are a handful of combinations Ayurveda recommends avoiding, one of the most important is combining fruit (especially melons) with any other food.
 Because fruit can be digested so quickly, if it’s combined with another slower-digesting food, it can end up spending too much time in the digestive tract, which can then lead to fermentation and bloating.
 Other key food combinations to avoid include raw and cooked foods, beans with cheese, and bananas and milk.